Accenture/mercury-nodejs/guides/CHAPTER-1.md

 Your function will receive the HTTP request as input and return a result set that will be sent as a HTTP response to the user.

-For more sophisticated business logic, you can write a function to receive the HTTP request and do "event orchestration". i.e. you can do data transformation and send "events" to other user functions to process the request.
+For more sophisticated business logic, we recommend the use of Event Script for event choreography discussed earlier.

 ### In-memory event system

 The composable engine encapsulates the standard Node.js EventEmitter library for event routing.
-It exposes the "PostOffice" API for your orchestration function to send async or RPC events.
+It exposes the "PostOffice" API for you to write your own event orchestration function to send async or RPC events.

 ### Local pub/sub system